 Hardy vegetables may tolerate hard frost, especially once the plant has a bit of growth behind it.
 Many of these are great to plant in August or September so they will last into the cold months of winter.
 These plants consist of: Broccoli, Brussels sprouts, Cabbage, Collards, Kale, Kohlrabi, Onions, Parsley Radishes, Rutabaga, Spinach, Turnips, and Leeks .

 You can purchase already started plants from several of local partners and some of the seed companies will also ship started plants.
 Find these sources on our Community Page.
-Desert Jewels is right around the corner on Upriver Drive, North 40 is in Millwood, and Appleway is on sprague east of Arrgonne, and NWSP is on sprauge towards downtown.
+Desert Jewels is right around the corner on Upriver Drive, Holly’ Garden is on Valley Way near Spraguge, North 40 is in Millwood, and, and NWSP is on spraguge towards downtown.

 Your can start your own plants at home.
-It is January 7th when I am writing this and we have plants under the grow lights already.
+We normally have the grow lights on by early February.

 And you can plant seeds in the ground at the garden once the time and temperature is correct for that plant type.
 Semi-hardy and Hardy plants are among the earliest seeds able to go into the soil in Spring.